Spread the love

 In January 2025, Birdwatching Asia was invited to experience the award-winning Borneo Rainforest Lodge (BRL) in Danum Valley.
 Our primary mission was to cover the birdwatching experience there, especially the two new bird hides that were built there only recently.

-It is important to note that these two Danum Valley bird hides are still very new, as they were built in late 2024.
+It is important to note that these two Danum Valley bird hides are still rather new, as they were built in late 2024.
 Therefore, these hides are not attracting birds regularly just yet.
 This process is gradual, and thus will take some time.
+Nevertheless, as of April 2026, these hides are now already regularly attracting various rainforest birds, including some highly-prized species.

 Hide features